ElliotSilver/how-to-publish/input/pagecontent/publication.md

 ### Do a Publication Run and Upload

-2. Create a branch of the `ig-registry` repo.
+1. If you haven't already, create a branch of the `ig-registry` repo.

    ```sh
    $ cd ~/src/ig-registry